-I work as a communications professional.
-I graduated in Physics and then specialized in Journalism and Communications.
-Don’t ask me why :-)
+I graduated in Physics and then went on to study Journalism and Communications.
+Don’t ask me why 🙂

 My greatest regrets are not being able to sing, dance and play a musical instrument.
 None, for the lack of trying though.

 I’ve always wanted to learn languages.
 I know Assamese, Hindi, English.
 I can understand a bit of Marathi, Bengali and a few words of Kannada.
 I learnt French at the Alliance Francaise for well over two years.
 I made some genuine efforts but I’m not too good with languages is what I’ve surmised.
-After tying the knot with a Bangalore boy, the pressure to learn Kannada is now very high.
-Swalpa adjust maadi — it’s happening (albeit at snail’s place)!
+After tying the knot with a Bangalore boy, the pressure to learn Kannada was quite high.
+I gave up though—some things are just not my cuppa tea!

-My cat Kit Kit came into my life in 2001.
-It was a stormy, rainy night and her mother left her on my doorstep.
-She was a few weeks old.
-I took her in and she’s been with me ever since.
+My cat Kit Kit came into my life in 2001 (I was living in Mumbai).
+It was a stormy, rainy night and her mother left her on my doorstep (I presume).
+We had a dog growing up, but I’d never had any actual “kitty” experience.
+She was a few weeks old when I decided to adopt her.
+She’s been with me ever since.
 I knew nothing about cats at that time.
-But with Kit Kit, I’ve realized they’re one of the most graceful, beautiful and independent animals and make lovely pets.
-You can never own them, and that’s why I love them!
+But with Kit Kit, I’ve realized they’re one of the most graceful, beautiful and independent animals—I feel blessed that she chose my doorstep.
+I unashamedly call myself a cat person now.
+You can never own them, they won’t respond on demand, they won’t leap at you; most of the time they ignore—and that’s why I love them.
 I think it was just meant to be.

 – Wollongong/Sydney (overseas adventure)